Haydabase/haydabase.github.io/_posts/2021-06-28-dotnet-library-design.markdown

 }
 {% endhighlight %}[_Source link_](https://github.com/Haydabase/BackgroundTaskr/blob/0f6fc745e0839054c3af90eebee4411b076d8925/Haydabase.BackgroundTaskr/IBackgroundTaskrMiddleware.cs){:target="_blank"}{: .right}

+Note the only context info we have is the name of the task, but in general we'd expect more useful information to be made available in middleware.
+For example, if we had some state we passed to running tasks, we would make that available to inspect or modify in the middleware.

 We will need to chain multiple middlewares together, so we will define a class to do so.
-Each middleware needs to be invoked with a next func which invokes the next middleware in the chain, or runs the background task if it is the innermost middleware.
+As illustrated above, each middleware needs to be invoked with a `next` func which invokes the next middleware in the chain, or runs the background task if it is the innermost middleware.
 If we knew there were always 2 middleware, an implementation might look something like this:
 {% highlight csharp %}
 internal sealed class MiddlewareInvoker : IMiddlewareInvoker {